 1. Do Your Research

-Getting to know a new place – especially one in a whole new state – from afar can be difficult, but there are several ways to research an area.
+Getting to know a new place from afar – especially one in another state – can be difficult, but there are several ways to research an area.

 There, you may find information on services, facilities and parks for resident use, parks and rec activities offered by the city, various services provided for residents and city laws and ordinances.
 You may even find news stories that are specific to the city.

 Start by reading local news articles online to learn about events and other happenings, (virtually) meet community members making a difference, discover new businesses popping up and even learn more about the drama or crime happening in the area.
 This can help you decide if it’s the right fit for you and your family.